christoferson/aws-cloudformation/iam/README.md

 Provision a custom managed policy with Policy Variables.

-When using policy variables, you must explicitly specify version 2012-10-17 in the policy.
+- When using policy variables, you must explicitly specify version 2012-10-17 in the policy.
 The default version of the IAM policy language, 2008-10-17, does not support policy variables.

+- You can use policy variables in the Resource element and in string comparisons in the Condition element.

 - ${!aws:username}